michaelfranzl/rpi23-gen-image/README.md

 https://michaelfranzl.com/2016/11/10/reading-cpu-temperature-raspberry-pi-mainline-linux-kernel/

-With a RPi3, you may more easily run into problems; kernel support doesn't seem to be complete.
+With a **RPi3**, you may discover that it is booting, but that support by the Linux kernel doesn't seem to be complete.
 My tests showed that it will at least boot and enable the ethernet interface.
+This may improve over time.

+If you want full support of hardware, consider switching to the official OS for the Raspberry called Raspbian.

 In general, this script is EXPERIMENTAL.
+I do not provide ISO file system images.

 ## Setting up host environment

 Basically, we will deboostrap a minimal *Debian 9 ("Stretch")* system for the Raspberry on a regular PC running also *Debian 9 ("Stretch")*.
-Then we copy that system onto a SD card, then boot it on the Raspberry.
+Then we copy that system on a SD card, then boot it on the Raspberry.

 We will work with the following directories: